logo

 Language as a Cultural Tool

-Language is a constant theme throughout the memoir and is best represented by the words of Nelson Mandela: “If you talk to a man in a language he understands, that goes to his head.
+Language is a constant theme throughout the memoir, and its link to culture is represented by the words of Nelson Mandela: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart” (236).
-Apartheid separated the South African majority through language, forcing each community to learn their specific language in school.
-Each community has its own language, and without learning the languages of other communities, each is isolated by the inability to communicate.
-While language was used by the government as a divisive tool to separate and weaken the majority, Noah realizes it can also be used to bring people together.
+Apartheid separated the South African majority through language, forcing each community to learn its specific language in school.
+Each community has its own language, and without learning the languages of other communities, they remain mutually isolated by the inability to communicate.
+While language was used by the government as a divisive tool to separate and weaken the majority, Noah realizes that it can also be used to bring people together.

 Noah and his mom speak multiple languages.
 In a land that has 11 official languages, the ability to speak to people beyond one’s own culture shows a support and solidarity that the government tried to minimize.
 This can best be seen when Noah serves as an interpreter between the guard and the man who speaks Tsonga.
-While the Tsonga man originally seemed threatening, Noah realizes that he is a gentle giant once Noah speaks the man's native.
-The two become instant friends.
+While the Tsonga man originally seemed threatening, Noah realizes that he is a gentle giant once Noah speaks the man's native tongue.